krljakob/RAGnificent/docs/JS_RENDERING.md

 # JavaScript Rendering Support

-This document outlines how to use the JavaScript rendering capabilities in Markdown Lab to scrape JavaScript-heavy websites.
+This document outlines how to use the JavaScript rendering capabilities in RAGnificent to scrape JavaScript-heavy websites.

 ## Overview

 Many modern websites rely heavily on JavaScript to load and render content dynamically.
 Traditional scraping methods that only fetch the initial HTML won't capture this dynamically generated content.
-Markdown Lab now includes support for rendering JavaScript-enabled pages before scraping.
+RAGnificent now includes support for rendering JavaScript-enabled pages before scraping.

 ## Requirements